 Competitive Start Fund for Female Entrepreneurs

 The Competitive Start Fund (CSF) aims to support early stage start-ups.
-A competition, specifically for Female Entrepreneurs or female-led start-ups, active in the Manufacturing & Internationally Traded Services sectors including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products will open on Wednesday 9th November 2016 and will close on Wednesday 23rd November 2016 at 3pm.
+A competition, specifically for Female Entrepreneurs or female-led start-ups, active in the Manufacturing & Internationally Traded Services sectors including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products opened on Wednesday 3rd May 2017 and closed on Wednesday 17th May 2017 at 3pm.

 This fund is open to applications from early stage companies who meet the eligibility criteria outlined below.